jpb7/portfolio/README.md

 Procrastinated mightily and then completed frantically for Intro to Web Development at PSU, summer term of 2022.

-Nothing glamorous: just trying to fulfill basic requirements.
+Heavy reliance on Bootstrap without too much customization: just trying to meet requirements, here.

+The URL should be: https://jpb7.github.io.